icebreakerone/ib1-technical-docs/docs/metadata.md

 ## Dataset metadata fields

-As Datasets will be discovered by browsing an index, they need additional metadata to aid discovery.
+As Datasets will be discovered by browsing an index, they need additional metadata for discovery.
 The following fields are mandatory:

 [dcterms:description](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/description/)
 : Longer form description of this data set.
 This is used in combination with the title and tags when people search for data sets, so aim to include probable search words in the description.